-\textbf{Real-World Psychology:} We conducted a secondary analysis of UK data from wave 2 of the COVID-19 Psychological Research Consortium Study \cite{McBride2021}, collected during April/May 2020 under social distancing measures.
-The study used quota sampling to recruit a nationally representative sample of UK adults, with 895 participants included after excluding those with missing attachment style data.
-The original study estimated the impact of attachment styles on social distancing compliance and mental health outcomes during the pandemic.
-We followed the approach in \cite{VowelsLM2023attachment} to estimate the causal effect of shifting attachment styles on depression, but using the complete, multi-dimensional set of questionnaire items.
-We compare a `naive' bivariate linear model, a specialized targeted learning (TL) estimator incorporating semi-parametric techniques, and our method, CaT.
-The DAG from \cite{VowelsLM2023attachment}, derived from causal discovery and domain expertise, was applied (see Sec.~\ref{sec:suppdata} for details).
-Both the alternative methods used the `boiled-down'/aggregated dataset (they have no other option).
-Using secure attachment as the reference, we estimated the effect of shifts to fearful, anxious, and avoidant attachment styles on depression.
-While TL and the `naive' model provided standard errors directly, we used bootstrapping (100 iterations) to derive standard errors for CaT.
-Despite CaT not being specialized for causal inference, its results aligned reasonably with TL.
-Unlike TL's cross-validated Super Learner approach, CaT did not involve hyperparameter search.
-Note that it is difficult to draw conclusions from such a comparison with this real-world application (other than as a demonstration of real-world application), because no ground truth is available.
-Such is the nature of causal inference.
+\textbf{Real-World Psychology:} We also conducted a secondary analysis of UK data from wave 2 of the COVID-19 Psychological Research Consortium Study \citep{McBride2021}, collected during April/May 2020.
+After excluding cases with missing attachment data, 895 participants remained.
+The original study examined effects of attachment style on compliance and mental health outcomes.
+Following \citep{VowelsLM2023attachment}, we estimated the causal effect of shifting attachment styles on depression, but using the full multidimensional set of questionnaire items.
+We compared a naive bivariate linear model, a targeted learning (TL) estimator with semi-parametric techniques, and CaT.
+The DAG from \citep{VowelsLM2023attachment}, derived from causal discovery and domain expertise, was applied (see Sec.~\ref{sec:suppdata}).
+Competing methods had to operate on aggregated scale scores, whereas CaT used all questionnaire items.
+Using secure attachment as the reference, we estimated effects of fearful, anxious, and avoidant styles on depression.
+TL and the naive model yielded standard errors directly, while CaT’s were obtained via 100 bootstrap iterations.
+Despite not being optimized for causal inference, CaT produced results broadly consistent with TL, without hyperparameter search.
+As with any real-world causal analysis, however, no ground truth exists, so these findings serve primarily as a demonstration of applicability.